We all need that quick pick-me-up from time-to-time. And some of us need it every day, multiple times a day.

-Whether we need a caffeine boost, a place to meet up with good friends, a place to host a wedding reception, and have a business meeting or simply to be inspired, Dayton easily offers over a dozen coffee shops to choose from, each having their own artistic, chic, cozy or modern ambiance.
+Whether we need a caffeine boost, a place to meet up with good friends, a place for a business meeting or a place to go to escape, Dayton has no shortage of options.
+But there are a few places that stand out because they are truly unique or special, perhaps a bit under-the-radar or have their own artistic, chic, cozy or modern ambiance.

 Below are a handful of coffee shops that all offer something a little different that make them worth a visit.

 Lot No. 1 Coffee in Lebanon.
 CONTRIBUTED PHOTOS

 Rustic, chic and historic

 Hours: Monday through Friday from 9 a.m. to 5 p.m.